4rg0n/songs-of-syx-mod-example/doc/howto/access_game_code.md

 ```

 When this is referenced by another class via `Job.NOTHING`, the reference won't be there anymore in the compiled Java Bytecode.
-The Java compile will replace all references with its real value.
+It will replace all references with its real value.
 In this case `0x07F`.
 So if you want this to be changed, you would also need to replace all classes in your mod, where the reference is used.